fuglaro/filet-cloud/SECURITY.md

 # Security Design
 Since this service proxies SSH credentials, and both serves and modifies personal data, hardened security policies have been implemented.
-Please use a modern and up-to-date browser and device to make full use of these protections.

 ## Transport Security
 * The login form will not open unless the connection protocol is HTTPS.